etendosoftware/docs/docs/products/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 !!! info

-    - Initially, you should add Etendo Classic Subapp bundle in Etendo Classic.
+    - Initially, you should add Etendo Classic Subapp bundle in Etendo Classic. <br>
+    To be able to include this sub-application, the Classic Subapp Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Classic Subapp Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=55A7EF64F7FA43449B249DA7F8E14589). <br>
+    For more information about the versions available, core compatibility and new features visit [Etendo Classic Subapp Extensions - Release Notes](https://docs.etendo.software/whats-new/release-notes/etendo-mobile/bundles/classic-subapp-extensions/release-notes/)

     - Once the sub-application module is installed in Etendo Classic, the dynamic app will be configured within it, so that it can be seen, access must be given to each [Role](/docs/products/etendo-classic/user-guide/general-setup/security/#dynamic-app).